Plaster or Paint: Choose the Best Pool Resurface Material for Your Community Pool

 - It can be short-lived.
 Unless you use epoxy-based paint, you won’t get the longevity you might like.

 - It requires wait time.
-Not only do you need to wait until the surface has been dry for five days before you begin painting, but you also need to wait three more days after painting to be sure the new coat has dried sufficiently.
+Not only do you need to wait until the surface has been dry for five days before you begin painting, but you also need to wait an additional three days after painting to be sure the new coat has dried sufficiently.

 As you can see, there is no single choice that’s right for every community.
 Consult with your property manager to find a pool professional who can offer the best option for you.